 - Balkon: balcony.

-- Mietkaution: deposit – you have to pay 3 months of the rent as deposit which is put on a separate bank account and the money can neither be touched by the landlord nor the tenant until the contract is terminated.
+- Mietkaution: deposit – you have to pay 3 months of the rent as a deposit which is put on a separate bank account and the money can neither be touched by the landlord nor the tenant until the contract is terminated.
 You can calculate the deposit by multiplying the Kaltmiete by 3.
 Kaltmiete means the total amount of monthly rent payments minus the costs for cleaning, heater, hot water etc. See our guide for opening a bank account.